dgweissman/website/content/authors/admin/_index.md

 I'm particularly interested in how exposure to violence may impact the functioning of brain networks involved in the percpetion of bodily states and the representation and conceptualization of discrete emotions.

-My research interests and pedagogical philosophy are informed by my education and training in Neuroscience in Developmental Psychology and my experiences as a middle school teacher.
+My research interests and pedagogical philosophy are informed by my education and training in Neuroscience in Developmental Psychology and my experiences as a middle school science teacher in a high poverty setting.